![]() |

 3.Voice-Based Business

-Shopping is being done with voice assistants like Google Assistant and Alexa.
+People are shopping through voice assistants like Google Assistant and Alexa.

 4.Al and Chatbots

-Artificial intelligence facilitates automated customer support and personalized recommendations.
+AI powers automated support and personalized recommendations.

 5.AR and VR in Retail